News

 As time went on, the family’s questionable discipline methods and potentially abusive behavior became more and more conspicuous.
 In May of 2020, a Change.org petition which garnered almost 18,000 signatures, urged child protective services to investigate the family.
 Franke lost droves of followers and, likely as a result, posted less and less content until the channel became effectively dormant.

-Jodi Hildebrant had also been embroiled in controversy prior to ConneXions.
+Jodi Hildebrandt had also been embroiled in controversy prior to these most recent charges.

-Ruby Franke has been charged with six counts of felony child abuse.
+In August, Franke and Hildebrandt were charged with six counts of felony child abuse.

-Last month, Santa Clara-Ivins Public Safety Department issued a release that on Aug.
-30, a juvenile “emaciated and malnourished with open wounds and duct tape around the extremities” was reported to the department by a neighbor.
+On Aug.
+30, a Santa Clara-Ivins Public Safety Department release explains, a juvenile “emaciated and malnourished with open wounds and duct tape around the extremities” was reported to the department by a neighbor.
 The child had approached them asking for food and water.
 It was later revealed that this child was Franke’s 12-year-old son, who had climbed out a window to seek help.
 The “deep lacerations” were a result of having been tied up with rope.

-The boy was taken a local hospital for treatment and talked to investigators.
-A search by the Department of Child and Family Services (DCFS) found the boy’s 10-year-old sister “in similar physical condition” in the home of Franke’s business partner Jodi Hildebrant, from which the boy had escaped.
-All told, the four children still living with Franke were taken into the care of DCFS and both Franke and Hildebrant were arrested in connection with the findings.
+The boy was taken a local hospital for treatment and talked to investigators, alleging that in addition to being denied food and bound, Hildebrandt would treat wounds resulting from abuse with “honey and cayenne pepper.”
+A search by the Department of Child and Family Services (DCFS) found the boy’s 10-year-old sister “in similar physical condition” in the home of Franke’s business partner Jodi Hildebrandt, from which the boy had escaped.
+All told, the four children still living with Franke were taken into the care of DCFS and both Franke and Hildebrandt were arrested in connection with the findings.
 The two are being held without bail by the Washington County Sheriff’s Office and have been formally charged with six counts of felony child abuse, three charges for each child.

-Neither Franke, Hildebrant have yet issued statements, either personally or through their legal representatives, including to Romper’s request for comment.
 Randy Kester, a lawyer for Kevin Franke — who appeared in a number of his wife’s social media posts and videos — told ABC News that his client and Ruby Franke had been living separately for the past 13 months and that he is “distraught” by these allegations.
-“No one’s ever made any allegations that he’s ever physically abused those kids or anyone else,” Kester said in the interview before continuing, “He just wants to do what’s best for his kids, get them back, get them under his tutelage and his fathership and protect them.”

 Ruby Franke’s sisters and daughter have spoken out against her.